paul-hammant/imapdigester/README.md

 The $1.10 referenced is 0.7 Watt for 8760 hours (one year) at current electricity prices (18c/KWh).
 The Pi Zero on its own consumes a quarter of that, and the rest is the USB wifi dongle.
 Inefficiency of a 110V to 5V transformer is not factored in.
-Refer a ]Pi power usage page](http://www.pidramble.com/wiki/benchmarks/power-consumption).
+Refer a [Pi power usage page](http://www.pidramble.com/wiki/benchmarks/power-consumption).

 ## Scheduling it with Cron